hwaterke/inab/README.md

 * No need to install ruby (server)
 * Client code is compiled automatically
 * Server starts on port 8080
+* Website is served at localhost:3000
-* Any changes to the client code triggers a recompilation
+* Any change to the client code triggers a recompilation
 * Any change to the server code restarts it

 ## TODO